-The Company has authorized a consignment inventory arrangement with one of its mass retail customers.
-At March 31, 2011 and December 31, 2010, the Company has \$62,427 and \$64,999, respectively, of inventory on consignment located at the retailers stores and warehouses, has been fully reserved against.
-Once consignment inventory has been sold by this customer, the customer notifies the Company of the sale and the Company records revenue in that accounting period.
+The Company has authorized a consignment inventory arrangement with one of its remaining mass retail customers.
+The Company has inventory on consignment located at the retailers' stores and warehouses of \$53,409 and \$64,999 that has been fully reserved against as of June 30, 2011 and December 31, 2010, respectively as a result of our intent to withdraw from the mass retail market.
+Once consignment inventory has been sold by this customer, the customer notifies the Company of the sale and the Company records revenue for the sale in the accounting period in which it occurred.
 The Company authorizes the replenishment of consignment inventory based on orders placed by the customer.
 The Company is provided with weekly reports of consignment sales activity and balances.